-Welcome to my little part of the internet where I share our travels and experiences living in Scotland.
-What started as an online diary back in 2015 when we moved from Herefordshire has now become a Scottish travel blog.
+Welcome to my little corner of the internet where I share our travels and experiences living in Scotland.
+What started as an online diary back in 2015 when we moved from Herefordshire has now become a Scottish travel and lifestyle blog.
 My passion for this place I now call home is what drives me to pound the pavements of cities, get my boots dirty (and usually wet) wandering the glens, mountains and lochs all over Scotland.

 With my best friend, partner and travel companion, affectionately known as “the Dude” throughout my blog, we continue to plan road trips, city breaks, wild camping and spa days.
 As a blogger I want to show you the tourist hotspots along with the spaces where the silence is deafening; a full, rounded aide for anyone planning their next holiday or to follow from afar whilst you read my posts on your lunch break.

 We moved here for a change of lifestyle, to buy bicycles and a canoe (and use them!).
 To spend more time outdoors, learn new skills, meet new people and have plenty of new adventures; for this to become a way of life, using our precious time off and having plans.
 To live our lives as tourists in our own country; to explore and share with you the hottest events, the quietest picnic stops and get out in all weathers!

 The weather in Scotland is certainly part of the charm.
 It’s unpredictability will mean leaving home in a t-shirt and flip flops but changing into wellies and a mac as you get out of the car!
 Through my travel blog I want to show you that Scotland is a place to visit all year round.
 If you only come in summer you are missing out on dramatic misty glens and raging waterfalls, Christmas markets and Hogmanay celebrations.